 Use #10: Document Management

 CRM software can be used to collect, manage, and distribute documents, as well as track which documents have been sent to which client, or employee, or vendor.
-Zoho CRM, Clevertim CRM, and Contactually CRM all offer document libraries with varying levels of tracking.
+Zoho CRM, Clevertim CRM (see our review), and Contactually CRM (see our review) all offer document libraries with varying levels of tracking.

 Final Thoughts on the Uses for CRM Software

 Quality CRM tools make managing the relationship between you and your customers efficient, effective, and, hopefully, a little easier.
 There are many great CRM software providers and loyalty programs available that can fit the needs of your business.
 I encourage you to check out the CRM software reviews as well as the loyalty software reviews to learn more about each of these programs.